Amsterdam: public transport tickets & passes

 Current pricing for the “Amsterdam Travel Ticket”

-Fares are higher than a basic single day ticket since it already includes your airport transfer.
-A round trip from the airport to the city centre with the Airport Express Bus 397 currently costs EUR 11.25.
-When you take this into consideration, the “Amsterdam Travel Ticket” is affordable.
+Prices are higher than a simple day ticket as it includes your airport transfer.
+A return trip from the airport to the city centre on the Airport Express Bus 397 currently costs €11.75.
+Taking this into account, the Amsterdam Travel Ticket is affordable.

 Current fares for the “Amsterdam Travel Ticket”